 - In the feature photo of this post, we sliced Milkybar buttons in half for the pattern we used.
 You can use whole buttons and place them in any pattern you like.

-- Drizzle over some melted white chocolate.
+- Drizzle over melted white chocolate.

 - Scatter with chocolate curls or chocolate shavings.